 g.primiero [at] mdx.ac.uk

 I am a PhD candidate at Middlesex University in the field of History and Philosophy of Computing.
 I attended courses on Architecture in Eindhoven and in Florence, where I graduated with honours with a dissertation about the history and the design of the first Italian commercial computer.
 In my early academic research I focused on computers and design, with papers and lectures about Olivetti and the design of Italian early computing machines, as well as Programmed Arts in Italy in the Sixties.
 The current focus of my academic research is the European history of computing of the 1950s and 1960s, with a special interest on the British firm LEO Computers.
-I am collaborating with the Museum of Computing Machinery of Pisa University.
+I am collaborating with the Museum of Computing Machinery of Pisa University in Italy, the LEO Computers Society and the Archives of IT in the UK.

 em977 [at] live.mdx.ac.uk